 While this VPN is very easy to download and get up and running, and it’s totally free to use, it lacks many security features that smartphone security tools should possess.
 It may be quick, but without effective encryption and leak protection, speed means nothing.

-As our SpeedVPN review will show, this is another Android contender that flirts with success, but ultimately doesn’t offer what privacy-aware users require.
+As our SpeedVPN review will show, this is another Android contender that flirts with success, but ultimately doesn’t offer what privacy-aware users require, so if you are searching for a service that ticks all marks on the checklist for an all-round VPN, we suggest trying out NordVPN.

 When assessing a VPN, privacy and security are the most important factors.
 After all, the only reason to slow down your web connection with a VPN is to benefit from anonymity and protection from malicious activity.
 So it’s a logical starting point for this review.